Xuanwo/qingchat/README.md

 `content` can be text or url of an image.

 ## Todo
+- [ ] Provide a auto setup for environment
 - [ ] Group
 - [ ] Friend
 - [ ] User